Anchusree/Geofence-project/README.md

 # Geofence_using_mern
-This is a starter code for Geofence using Google map, MERN
+This is my own project for Geofence using Google map, React, Node, Express, Mysql.

 Step 1: git clone this repo https://github.com/Anchusree/Geofence_using_mern_starter.git